coolguydork/amsco-ap-world-history-study-guide-companion/Unit-4.7/Connections.md

 Every hierarchy in this period officially limited mobility but contained exceptional cases.
 Roxelana (enslaved → sultan's wife), Jewish scholars in the Ottoman court, and mestizos who moved up through intermarriage all illustrate both the rigidity and the cracks in social systems.

 **Coercive Labor and Social Control**
 Russian serfdom, Ottoman impressment, colonial [[Concept Notes/Encomienda|encomienda]], and Atlantic chattel slavery all connect social hierarchy to forced labor.
-This thread runs directly from Topic 4.3 (Columbian Exchange) through Topic 4.7 and into Unit 5.
+This thread runs directly from [[Unit-4.3/Columbian Exchange Overview|Topic 4.3]] (Columbian Exchange) through Topic 4.7 and into Unit 5.

 ## Wikilinks Quick Reference